 -

-Mandated reporters (such as teachers, healthcare workers, law enforcement, and social workers) must make reports directly and cannot delegate the duty.
+Mandated reporters (such as teachers, healthcare workers, law enforcement, and social workers) must make reports directly and cannot delegate the duty to a supervisor.

 -